The Newton-Puiseux algorithm and effective algebraic series: Abstract

 \section{Abstract}

-We explain how to encode an algebraic series by a finite amount of data, namely its minimal polynomial, a total order and its first terms with respect to this order, and how to do effective arithmetic on the level of these encodings.
+We explain how to encode an algebraic series by finite data and how to do effective arithmetic on the level of these encodings.
 The reasoning is based on the Newton-Puiseux algorithm and an effective equality test for algebraic series.
-We also explain how the latter allows to derive information about the support of an algebraic series, e.g. how to compute the (finitely many) vertices and bounded faces of the convex hull of its support.
+Furthermore, we discuss how to derive information about the support of an algebraic series.
+Based thereon, we show how to identify the polynomial and rational solutions of a polynomial equation.